Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - These variables are added to when a page is loaded
 - Each session will have the same variables
 - There will be a way to connect the utm parameters loaded to the marketing campaigns / ads as naming conventions will sort this
+-
 ![Analysis context ](https://user-images.githubusercontent.com/28791247/92440452-7189ac80-f1a4-11ea-8f92-3898c3f2cad0.png)

 ![Analysis context ](https://user-images.githubusercontent.com/28791247/92440681-caf1db80-f1a4-11ea-8e08-a8aa5049c447.png)

+## Mathematics notes
+- Moving averages: great for smoothing out a time series and remove noise from short term observations.
+With non percentage figures, just add the relevant figures and divide by three.
+- Be aware of percentages and averages: you often can't calculate with them directly and need to use the absolute numbers instead.
+- Percentage change = (New Figure– Old Figure) / Old Figure
+- Numerator = part of the calculation prior to the division
+- Denominator = the bottom part of the fraction
+- Price increase = old price * percentage increase
+- Price decrease = old price * (1-pecentage decrease).
+A 25% discount on a £100 article leads to 100*75 = £75 as the new price
+- Percentage change calculation can be confusing.
+A percentage can go up in percentage points: a rate can increase by some percentage points (from 3% add 2 percentage points to get to 5%).
+You can also say that the rate increased by 67%

+## Funnel metrics
+- Think about conversion rates: Won = Won /(Won+SAO).
+Reason: From SAO to Won we want to have the entire population in the denominator - which then includes both SAO and Won
+- Conversion rate dates are based on the date of the first step in the conversion.
+The business might look at this in another way: from the origination of the opportunity, but that always depends on the company’s logic
+- Usually includes the absolute counts by step
+-	Generally, the product team will want to verify the performance on each step – they need to know whether people convert from each page or step.
+This means they want to know what the % conversion is from each step to the next.
+-	It can be that a team wants to look at conversion rate that spans multiple steps.
+In this case, the team is happy to not isolate performance of a step but the combination of multiple step’s performance is helpful to them.
+E.g. deposits / completes, rather than deposits / approved to also account for the credit quality that the marketing team is acquiring.
+-	In general: use absolutes by step, use conversion % step to step and use stepwise and overall final conversion rate (deposits / leads and deposits / approved).
+This way, you measure the overall performance, as well as the performance of the last step.